 How to Avoid Pickpockets and Safeguard Your Cards & Cash

 - Take precautions before you leave.
-Just in case, despite all the tips below, you still fall prey to a pickpocket make sure that you have:
+Just in case, despite all the tips below, you still fall prey to a pickpocket, make sure that you have:

-- Copies of your travel itinerary, passport, visa, vaccination documents, credit cards, debit cards and bank information on you, with a friend at home and in the cloud.
+- copies of your travel itinerary, passport, visa, vaccination documents, credit cards, debit cards, and bank information on you, with a friend at home, and in the cloud

 - Anchor your purse or pack.
 Many tourists have lost a pack or purse off the back of a restaurant chair.
 Loop a strap through the leg of the chair, keep it on your lap or squeezed between you and a companion, whatever will keep it safe.
 Consider the Loctote antitheft sack.
 It is a safe and it's a backpack.
 Take it with you or leave it in your room locked to an immovable object with your valuables inside and everything will be safe.

 - Use an RFID blocking wallet.
 I hardly use cash now when I travel.
 I put as much as I can on my credit card.
-Ah but what about identity theft.
+Ah, but what about identity theft?.
 That's where an RFID blocking wallet is useful.
 RFID skimming is where, with the right technology, a person near you can gather data from your credit cards without your knowledge.
 There's a bit of a debate about them but there's no harm erring on the side of safety.
 Such wallets are available in hard-shell card holders and leather wallets.

 - Wear pickpocket-proof clothing.
-Pants with zippered pockets inside of pockets, bras with stash pockets for credit cards, jackets with inside pockets are all great places to keep cash.
+Pants with zippered pockets inside of pockets, bras with stash pockets for credit cards, and jackets with inside pockets are all great places to keep cash.
 Here's a link to Amazon's many pickpocket proof items.

 - Use a money belt or neck stash.
 I use these sometimes but certainly not always.
-However, it does keep your valuables out of site and hard to get at.
+However, it does keep your valuables out of sight and hard to get at.
 Again, RFID protection is a good idea.
 Here are a money belt and a neck stash to consider.